 Is Prizeloot.com scam?
 Read our Prizeloot review 2019 to find out!

 Prizeloot.com, launched toward the end of 2015, is owned by Sharestakes LLC and operated out of New York City.
 As is becoming a common theme amongst a variety of lottery websites these days, Prizeloot allows you to enter into lottery draws for free.
-In this Prizeloot.com review, we will look at how the site works and how you can use it to win a few more coins in your pocket—or a cool new toy.
+In this Prizeloot.com review, we will look at how the site works and how you can use it to win free money to put a few more coins in your pocket—or a cool new toy.

 There are no official lotteries supported by Prizeloot.
 Instead, the website runs its own ecosystem of lotteries that each give away either a specified prize or a cash value.
 These prizes are generally ever-changing—although, it does seem that prizes such as the daily $25 Amazon gift card are regular.

 Every prize holds a draw that is specific to itself, and each draw has its own set of rules that are explicitly fitted to that draw.
 Entries into each draw are also limited based on a time factor (which is discussed below).

 How Does it Work?

 When first visiting Prizeloot, you will be required to register an account using your email address and a password.
 Initially, this is the only information that the site needs to allow you to begin playing.
 Beware, however, because your email inbox is more than likely going to be filled with emails from the website.